35percent/11tystarter/src/posts/decision-on-canada-water-affordable-housing-looms.md

 BL's amended application also goes beyond reducing the number of affordable homes, by also adding to the types of housing that can be provided.
 Homes can either be 'conventional', as in self-contained homes, or 'non-conventional', with co-living housing joining the already permitted student accommodation.
 Co-living is a new type of shared-living accommodation, similar to student housing, but aimed at professional singles and couples.
 If built to the maximum allowed by the amended permission student and co-living accommodation will account for nearly 20% of the total residential floorspace [^**3]**.
 Assisted living accommodation and key worker housing is also allowed **[^4].**

-183. *The HPP allowed for up to 35,700sq.m. of Assisted Living Accommodation in Zones E, G, J, H and L. The application is not seeking any amendments to the quantum; however, the proposed removal of caps on specific land uses in each Zone would mean that this form of housing could be provided anywhere within the Masterplan.
-This provides flexibility in response to market demand and the*
-184. *Affordable housing provisions to target key workers have been added, which responds to the Council’s Affordable Housing SPD, and is supported.*

 In addition, the mix of dwelling size has been restricted to favour smaller homes.
 The scheme is divided into twelve zones; all zones allow BL a maximum of 10% studio flats (only as freemarket, but nonetheless twice Southwark's policy limit) and a minimum of 60% two-bed plus.
 However, only five of the zones require a minimum of 20% three-bed plus, and only for affordable housing, which effectively guarantees very little family housing of any kind.

 While BL have been given plenty of latitude in choosing what to build, their affordable housing obligations have been precisely limited.
-The new permission requires just **233** social rented homes - the 79 already built on Plot K1 (Roberts Close), four units not delivered on Plot A1 and 150 promised as part of the next tranche of 1,000 homes, to be built on Zone L [**^5]**.
+The new permission requires just **233** social rented homes - the 79 already built on Plot K1 (Roberts Close), four units not delivered on Plot A1 and 150 promised as part of the next tranche of 1,000 homes, to be built on Zone L **[^5]**.
 The small \[WHY?] possibility of further affordable housing of any kind will then depend on viabilility reviews, mid-way through and at the end of the scheme.

 Not knowing precisley how many homes will be built, of what type and size, and how many habitable rooms there will be, means we cannot say exactly how many we have lost by the reduction of the affordable housing percentage reduction **[^6]**.
 We can, though, make a rough estimate by comparing the 233 social rented homes we have been left with, to what was claimed in the original 2019 planning committee report.
 This estimated that Canada Water would provide around 700 affordable homes, if the scheme was only built to its minimum limit of 2,000 units.
 500 of these would have been social rented and 200 intermediate.
 It further says that *'Increases in housing delivery up to around 3,995 new homes would lead to a proportionate increase in affordable homes'.*  Making the same calculation using this maximum number gets about 1,400 affordable homes, 1,000 social rent and 400 intermediate.